athomasq/athomasq.github.io/categories/hikari/syndicates.md

 * A syndicate administrator or platform (like AngelList) that manages all the logistics, filings, compliance, entity setup, payment processing, fee calculations, distributions etc.

-* Syndicate investors who put their money into the syndicate.
+* Syndicate investors who put their money into the syndicate and get returns.

 <br/>